Algebraic singular functions are not always dense in the ideal of $C^*$-singular functions: Introduction

+The main difficulty in the non-Hausdorff setting is that the groupoid \cstar{}algebra contains non-continuous functions.
+This is in particular apparent in the characterization of simplicity of these \cstar{}algebras.
+In the Hausdorff case, simplicity is ensured by dynamical properties of the groupoid called \emph{minimality} and \emph{effectiveness} \cite{brownetal-simplicity}, which are typically easy to verify on concrete examples.
+In the non-Hausdorff setting, one needs to impose the additional condition that the ($C^*$)-\emph{singular ideal}\footnote{\, The \cstar{} prefix is added here to distinguish it from its purely algebraic counterpart.} $\singideal$ is zero \cite{CEPSS-2019}, which is not implied by minimality and effectiveness \cite{BenNora21}.
+This ideal $\singideal$ consists of those functions that vanish on a dense subset (called \emph{singular functions}), and it is often difficult to concretely describe, or even to check if $J=0$.

+The quotient of the groupoid \cstar{}algebra by the singular ideal $J$ is called the \emph{essential \cstar{}algebra}, introduced in \cites{ExelPitts,KwasniewskiMeyer-essential-cross-2021}.
+It is now widely accepted to be the groupoid \cstar{}algebra with the ``correct'' ideal structure \cites{CEPSS-2019, KennedyKimLiRaumUrsu2021}, and is the focus of a rapidly expanding body of research.
+Understanding the singular ideal thus becomes relevant and important both in the characterization of simplicity of groupoid \cstar{}algebras as well as in the study of essential \cstar{}algebras.

 Much of the research on étale groupoid \cstar{}algebras goes hand in hand with the study of their discrete analogues introduced by Steinberg in \cite{BenSteinAlgPaper}.
-If $\grpd$ has a totally disconnected Hausdorff unit space (\emph{i.e.}\ is \emph{ample}), then the Steinberg algebra $\steinalg\grpd$ sits densely in the \cstar{}algebra $\redalg\grpd$ and often mirrors its algebraic properties.
+If $\grpd$ is an \emph{ample} groupoid, then its Steinberg algebra $\steinalg\grpd$ sits densely in the groupoid \cstar{}algebra $\redalg\grpd$ and often mirrors its algebraic properties.
 In particular, if $\grpd$ is Hausdorff and amenable, then the simplicity of $\steinalg\grpd$ and that of $\redalg\grpd$ coincide.
-Even in the non-Hausdorff case, the characterization of the simplicity of Steinberg algebras mirrors that of the \cstar{}case: $\steinalg \grpd$ is simple whenever $\grpd$ is minimal, effective, and the ideal $J \cap \steinalg\grpd$ of $\steinalg\grpd$, called the \emph{(algebraic) singular ideal}, vanishes.
+In the non-Hausdorff case, \editB{the new obstruction to the simplicity of $\steinalg\grpd$ is the so-called \emph{(algebraic) singular ideal}, defined as $J \cap \steinalg\grpd$.
+This naturally brings about the question of what the relationship between $J \cap \steinalg\grpd$ and $J$ is (beyond the obvious inclusion $\overline{J \cap \steinalg\grpd} \subseteq J$), which was first raised in \cite{CEPSS-2019}:}